Formal Table Setting

 The dinner spoon doesn’t really get used that often, since very few dinner menus include food that’s eaten with a basic spoon.
 But it still needs to be on the right side.
 If you’re serving soup, the soup spoon goes on the right, too.
 And guess what?
 Like the forks, the first spoon of the meal goes on the outside.

-The food can either be passed around the table or guests can serve themselves from a sideboard.
-Passing is the second most formal way to serve food (the first being for a servant to walk around the table offering each guest the dish but….if you’re not living in Downton Abbey, that kind of service is hard to come by) But in the interest of functionality, an elegant buffet arrangement has a few things to recommend it.
+An elegant buffet arrangement isn’t s formal but it has a few things to recommend it.
 First, it can be challenging for some guests to pass heavy dishes and sending hot dishes around can be a little difficult.
-Second, some guests may not be completely comfortable asking for a dish to be passed to them since it inevitably interrupts someone else’s dinner.
+Second, some guests may hesitate to ask for a dish to be passed to them since it inevitably interrupts someone else’s dinner.
 Third, even large dining room tables may not have enough room to accommodate guests and all of the food.
 My dining room table seats 8 very comfortably but if we’re dining as a party of 8 there’s not much room left for the food.
+When we’re a party of 8, I use the sideboard.

 Other dishes or cutlery

 If you have the china to spare, and you’re serving a soup, salad or other starter course, you have the option to place a service plate at each place setting.
-The soup, salad or other early course dishes are placed on this, as though it were the main dinner plate.
-The difference is that it’s cleared away and a fresh, clean dinner plate is presented before the main course.
+The soup, salad or other early course dishes are placed on this.
+It’s cleared away and a fresh, clean dinner plate is presented before the main course.
 A large, ornamental plate called a charger can also be used as the service plate.
+It should be cleared before coffee and any dessert course.

 More formal place setting items